YerlanTuraly/AAE2004-group-9/README.md

 ![IMG-20221115-WA0011](https://user-images.githubusercontent.com/116084608/202359542-d97b9104-49c1-48ca-9c13-50e9b718d0ab.jpg)

 At this part, we add a new area, a jet stream area.
 Understanding that aircraft's path will be only between somewhere around 10 and 50(Those values are not exact, but very close), we have managed the x range between 10 and 49.
-Meanwhile, i is in range -10 till 60, which is probably the whole horizontal range of the map, we have managed the range of j as x and x+5 since the jet stream's size was only 5 points, where x is some uknown for us constant, so code should consider the whole pointed area for the most effective place to suit this stream.
+Meanwhile, i is in range -10 till 60, which is probably the whole horizontal range of the map, we have managed the range of j as x and x+5 since the jet stream's size was only 5 points, where x is some unknown for us constant, so code should consider the whole pointed area for the most effective place to suit this stream.

 The last part of coding: